Rosa Parks: Historiography

 Academic Dennis Carlson argues that the popular conception of Rosa Parks transforms her into a "monumentalist hero", a figure used to reinforce conservative narratives of American history and morality.
-According to Carlson, this portrayal isolates her act of defiance, framing it as an individual, legally-focused moment of courage that both ignited and calmed a potentially violent Black community.
-Biographer Darryl Mace speculates that Parks's passive and quiet public image was shaped both by the gendered norms of the 1950s and the male-dominated leadership of the civil rights movement.
-He contends that Parks was relegated to gendered roles in the movement, and that her refusal to move was framed by civil rights organizers within a narrative of female vulnerability.
+According to Carlson, this portrayal isolates her act of defiance, framing it as an individual, legally-focused moment of courage that ignited but also calmed a potentially violent Black community.
+Biographer Darryl Mace speculates that Parks's passive and quiet public image was shaped by the gendered norms of the 1950s and the male-dominated leadership of the civil rights movement.
+He contends that Parks was relegated to gendered roles in the movement, and that her refusal to move was framed within a narrative of female vulnerability by civil rights organizers.

 Scholars have also examined Parks's actions in relation to other, earlier instances of civil disobedience.
-Sociologist Barry Schwartz posits that although Parks became the celebrated symbol of the Montgomery Bus Boycott, many other individuals—including Browder, Colvin, Smith, and McDonald—played equally important and even more active roles in the struggle against segregation.
-Colvin herself felt a mix of emotions regarding Parks: glad that an adult had "stood up to the system" but also abandoned because the community had not supported her similar actions months before.
+Sociologist Barry Schwartz posits that while Parks became the celebrated symbol of the Montgomery Bus Boycott, many other individuals—including Browder, Colvin, Smith, and McDonald—played equally important and even more active roles in the struggle against segregation.
+Colvin herself felt a mix of emotions regarding Parks.
+She was glad that an adult had "stood up to the system" but also felt abandoned because the community had not supported her actions months before.
 (Note: Colvin initially received support from the local NAACP, but some community leaders saw her as "feisty", "uncontrollable", and not of the "right social standing".
 They did not pursue her case, and her later pregnancy further distanced her from the organization.)
 Browder's son maintained that Parks's prominence had overshadowed his mother's contributions, leaving her role largely unrecognized.
 Schwartz argues that accounts emphasizing the exceptional nature of Parks's refusal to move necessarily simplify the civil rights movement, creating a more accessible and symbolically compelling narrative at the cost of "forgetting" other important figures.